Fine Adjustment Screws

 Ultrafine Adjustment Screw Shadowgraph |

-Adjustments of the adjustment screw are typically made using a thumb screw or and Allen key.
-It should be noted that the adjustment interface can be made compatible with fully utomated solutions e.g. gear boxes, capstan drive etc.
+Movements of the adjustment screw are typically made using a thumb screw or an Allen key.
+The adjustment interface can often be made compatible with fully automated solutions such as gear boxes, capstan drives, etc.

 Contact Types